-The first step to managing your SSL certificates is to identify certificates you have deployed.
-CertAlert carries out network discovery which attempts to find and evaluate SSL certificates on your network.
+The first step to managing your SSL certificates is to identify what you have deployed.
+To do this, CertAlert carries out network discovery to find and evaluate SSL certificates on your network.

-CertAlert monitors the certificates it finds and can send multiple timely alerts when these certificates need renewing.
+CertAlert monitors the certificates it finds; it can be configured to send timely alerts to one or more recipients when certificates need renewing.

-CertAlert sends reports that identify certificates that may not comply with your security policy due to: weak algorithms, issued from a rogue CA, incorrect validity, key size etc. CertAlert can be configured to email reports to multiple contacts.
+CertAlert sends reports that identify certificates that may not comply with your security policy due to: weak algorithms, incorrect key size, issued from a rogue CA, being self-signed, incorrect validity etc. CertAlert can be configured to email reports to multiple contacts.

 "Wonderful tool, very easy to use and configure"

 "Works very well and helps us keep a close eye on all SSL renewals"

 -- Jacob Colton

 "Your assistance and software is greatly appreciated"

 -- Chris Goosen CIO

 ( H&K )